Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Playful and gentle

 The Cavalier King Charles Spaniel has his roots in Britain when King Charles I owned a Toy Spaniel that eventually was named after him.

-This breed is known for its sweet and gentle demeanor.
+They are known for their sweet and gentle demeanor.
 Their affable personality makes them great lap dogs.
-Cavalier King Charles love to play with kids and are very adaptable, making them fantastic family dogs.
-They are happy to go outside and play with the kids but will be equally as happy to laze around the house if that’s what his owners want to do.
-They are so fiercely loyal and bonded to their owners that they do not do well when they’re left alone for long periods.
+Cavalier King Charles Spaniels love to play with kids and are very adaptable, making them fantastic family dogs.

+They are happy to go outside and play with the kids but will be equally as happy to laze around the house if that’s what their owners want to do.
+They are so fiercely loyal and bonded to their owners that they do not do well when left alone for long periods.

 Divider 2